-The way we eat is morphing at an exponential rate, and our team of global Trendspotters has been scanning for the most intriguing products, services and messaging they had seen.
-At Faith Popcorn’s BrainReserve, “brailling the culture” – meaning scouring the consumer landscape for emerging cultural currents – means we are always searching for instances of “where the future is leaking into the present,” as Faith likes to say.
-We then use these insights to track the 17 proprietary Trends in our TrendBank and apply this future thinking to our consulting projects for the Fortune 500.
+The way we eat is morphing at an exponential rate, and our team of global Trendspotters has been scanning for the most intriguing products, services and messaging related to food and drink.
+(At Faith Popcorn’s BrainReserve, “brailling the culture”—which means scouring the consumer landscape for emerging cultural currents—allows us to uncover instances of “where the future is leaking into the present,” as Faith likes to say.
+We then use these insights to track the 17 proprietary Trends in our TrendBank and apply this future thinking to our consulting projects for the Fortune 500.)

 Here are a couple of key indicators of what intrigued us when it comes to food: